 The tower supports the nacelle and the rotor and is made up of several metallic sections, fixed to the ground on a concrete foundation which can be up to 70 feet in diameter.
 However, once construction is finished, only a small portion of the foundation is visible around the base of the tower -- the rest of the foundation is covered with earth, and the area can be used to raise crops or graze animals.

-Modern, powerful wind turbine towers can be up to 100m tall.
+The hub height on modern, powerful wind turbines can be up to 100m tall.
 Placing the rotors high above the ground allows access to higher wind speeds, which in turn yields more energy.
 Winds are also more consistent at taller heights due to reduced turbulence from ground-level obstacles such as trees, terrain features, or manmade structures.